chiahaoliu/2016_summer_XPD/doc/source/_build/html/_sources/documentation.txt

     import not_package.Hello_World

     def caleb1(a):
-    	    r""" Afunction that tests if a number is even or odd.
+    	    r""" A function that tests if a number is even or odd.

 	    Parameters
 	    ----------